Learn to Speak Castilian Spanish Like a Spaniard! 15 Practical Resources and Tips

-In Spain, you can also walk in the footsteps of Cervantes’s Don Quixote and Sancho Panza, nibble tapas on the shore and check out the profoundly interesting architecture of Antonio Gaudí.
+In Spain, you can walk in the footsteps of Cervantes’s “Don Quixote” and “Sancho Panza,” nibble tapas on the shore and check out the profoundly interesting architecture of Antonio Gaudí.

 What Makes Castilian Spanish Unique?

-In Spain, vosotros is the informal second person plural subject, basically meaning “you all” or “you guys.”
+In Spain, vosotros is the informal second-person plural subject pronoun, basically meaning “you all” or “you guys.”
 Consider it the informal version of ustedes.

 If you’re not used to seeing, using or conjugating the vosotros form, this fabulous guide will get you all up to speed.

-The “lisp” refers to the fact that most Spaniards say the soft “c” and the letter “z” with a “th” sound: /θ/.
+The “lisp” refers to the fact that most Spaniards say the soft c and the letter z with a “th” sound: /θ/ and in teeth.

-So the soft “c” and “z” are pronounced like an “s” in other Spanish-speaking countries (seseo), but as “th” in Castilian Spanish (ceceo).
+So the soft c and z are pronounced like an “s” in other Spanish-speaking countries (seseo), but as “th” in Castilian Spanish (ceceo).

 Leísmo is the frequent use of le to replace a human male direct object.
 It’s not technically correct, but it happens all the time in everyday spoken castellano.

 If you recall from standard grammar, singular masculine direct objects can be replaced by the pronoun lo.

 So, if I tell you that I haven’t seen Barack in forever, you might reply that, actually, “Michelle saw him yesterday.”
-We would normally translate that sentence as:

 Michelle lo vio ayer.